-Kyoto’s nightlife is wide-ranging.
-There are a good number of modern, upmarket venues in the Kiyamachi and Pontocho areas.
-But if you’re willing to venture further away and explore, you’ll also find cozier themed places where you can sit back with a cocktail, shot of sake, or sing karaoke.
+Kyoto’s nightlife scene is wide-ranging.
+It has a good number of modern, upmarket venues in the Kiyamachi and Pontocho districts – and if you’re willing to explore beyond these areas, you’ll also find cozier themed places where you can sit back with a cocktail, shot of sake, or sing karaoke.

 Night Club Butterfly